 Is detox considered substance use treatment?

 Not quite.
-Medical detox “treats” substance use disorder by allowing time for the body to clean itself of addictive substances, but it isn’t intended to do much to address the underlying causes of substance use or provide direction on maintaining sobriety.
+Medical detoxification “treats” substance use disorder by allowing time for the body to clean itself of addictive substances, but it isn’t intended to address the underlying causes of substance use or provide direction on maintaining sobriety.
 That’s why most detox programs encourage clients to consider the results of their clinical assessments to guide what level of care should be started once detox is over to increase their chances of successful long-term abstinence.